A Hardware Description Language SimpleCPUv1a

 endmodule

 VHDL supports the Boolean operators: NOT, AND, NAND, OR, NOR, XOR, XNOR.
 Verilog supports the same Boolean operators: !, &, ~&, |, ~|, ^, ~^.
-Apart from syntax the first difference i noticed is that VHDL uses an additional library to support multi-valued logic i.e. VHDL natively supports the type bit: {0,1}, but to support other states such as high impedance, not connected, or weak signals etc, you need to import the STD_LOGIC libs.
+Apart from syntax the first difference i noticed is that VHDL uses an additional library to support multi-valued logic i.e. VHDL natively supports the type bit: {0,1}, but to support other states such as high-impedance, not-connected, or weak signals etc, you need to import the STD_LOGIC libs.
 These support 9 distinct logic states {0,1,U,X,Z,W,L,H,-}.
 Verilog supports multi-valued logic built-in, but only uses 4 distinct logic states {0,1,X,Z}, but these do cover 99% of the basic scenarios.

 You can download copies of these files as a ISE project with a testbench here: (Link).
 Note, the .vhd and .v files need to be manually added to the project one at a time for testing as they use the same name.
 From these HDL descriptions the Xilinx ISE tools can create an RTL schemtic, as shown in figure 2.
 A waveform diagram of this component in action is shown in figure 3 below.